 Our allied health roles sit at the forefront of service delivery and involve direct client interaction in therapeutic and diagnostic services.
 Roles that may become available in this area include: audiologists, speech pathologists, occupational therapists, orthoptists, physiotherapists and psychologists.

-Our Education services cover early intervention, preschools, specialist schools, support for students in independent schools as well as remote services.
+Our school services cover preschools, specialist schools for children with hearing and vision loss, and support for students in independent schools as well as remote services.
 Opportunities can arise for teachers, specialist teachers and a range of support roles for our school services.

 NextSense Institute is a centre for research and professional education in the field of sensory disability.
 Our team consists of a range of academic and administrative staff to support the development of research and professional education.

-Our centralised departments include Marketing and Communications, Fundraising, Finance, Client Care, Design and Innovation, People & Culture and Technology & Property services.
+Our organisation-wide departments include Marketing and Communications, Fundraising and Development, Finance, Client Care, People & Culture and Technology & Property services.

 — Darren Parmenter, engagement manager, Fundraising